freddiebutcher/project_1/README.md

 user - reference to individual DB record

 NOTES
-Spent about two hours trying to debug seeds.db building frame of db first - similar to artists/works
+- Spent about two hours trying to debug seeds.db
+- Building frame of db first - similar to artists/works
+- Forgot to add user images into DB
+- Annotate doesn't work

 This README would normally document whatever steps are necessary to get the